 I’m an award-winning reporter and producer based in the Bay Area.
-My work has been published by the New York Times, Reveal, NPR, Mother Jones, Snap Judgment, the California Report Magazine, the World and other outlets.
+My work has been published by the New York Times, Reveal, NPR, Mother Jones, Snap Judgment and other outlets.

 Before I became a journalist, I sold eye patches in San Francisco and taught sex ed in Namibia.
 In a past life, I wrote children’s stories for American Girl.